Monday, October 09, 2006

 We arrived in Yangshuo and checked into our hotel, which was just beautiful, and the sink in the bathroom was a very fancy clear glass masterpiece.
 After a quick tour of the town our guide took us to a rooftop restaurant/bar known as Monkey Jane's, where a girl who calls herself Monkey Jane (I have no idea why) works.
 I immediately tried the local specialty of Beer Fish, which is not fish in beer batter but steamed or grilled fish sauteed in beer and other tasty stuff.
 It was delicious but extremely difficult to eat, as it was chopped into small bony chunks.
 After a few games of pool (in which D and I rained supreme) we retired to our nice hotel room.

-prepare for yet another day of cycling.
+Of course we had to get up early the next morning in order to prepare for yet another day of cycling.
 We had an interesting breakfast which took over an hour to come out, which of course made us late for our cycling tour.
 We wandered down to pick up our bicycles, which our guide had promised were very 'sexy' compared to our last crappy rust buckets in Dali.
 Sure enough, the mountain bikes were very shmick with 18 working gears and all.
 This time they made us wear helmets, which is an unusual safety measure for China.
 We also had a local guide to ride with us and show us the way.

 We set off at snail's pace, and unfortunately our guide continued at this pace for the entire trip.
 This made it very frustrating, as we had these shmick bikes and we weren't even getting out of first gear.
 Luckily the countryside we were riding through was beautiful, with lush green rice fields, other crops and foliage, bordered by the limestone Karsts and bathed in a sort of permanent mist (naturally occurring, not a result of pollution according to our guide...hmmm).